Category Archives: Portuguese Royals

 • Maria Theresa of Austria, Infanta of Spain (1638 – 1683), married King Louis XIV of France, had six children but only one son survived childhood

 Elisabeth was aware of Felipe IV’s mistresses.
-There were rumors about her relationship with the diplomat Juan de Tassis, 2nd Count of Villamediana who was her gentleman-in-waiting.
+There were rumors about her relationship with the diplomat Juan de Tassis, 2nd Count of Villamediana, her gentleman-in-waiting.
 Throughout her marriage, Elisabeth suffered in silence over the deaths of her children and her miscarriages.
 The fact that Felipe IV’s mistresses gave him children – it has been estimated that Felipe IV was the father of at least thirty illegitimate children – made Elisabeth feel even worse.
-Her feelings are evident in the letters she sent to her brother King Louis XIII and sister-in-law Queen Anne of France.
+Her feelings are evident in her letters to her brother King Louis XIII and sister-in-law Queen Anne of France.
 Weakened by her multiple pregnancies and miscarriages, Elisabeth died at the Royal Alcázar in Madrid, Spain on October 6, 1644, at the age of forty-one, after miscarrying a son.
 She was buried in the Pantheon of the Kings at the Royal Basilica of San Lorenzo de El Escorial.

 Mariana of Austria, Felipe IV’s niece and second wife; Credit – Wikipedia